Assaraya Alhamra Museum

 In 1982, in a joint venture

-with the UNISCO, the museum was further
+with UNISCO, the museum was further

 developed to its current state and became

-known as Assaraya Alhmara museum, which
+known as Assaraya Alhmara Museum, which

 reopened its doors to the public in 1988.

-Although the museum only occupies 10000
+Although the actual museum occupies only 10000

 square meters, it is widely recognised